Menu

 Kala Patthar

+The best location for close-up views of Everest’s summit is at 5,545 meters.
+Most EBC trekkers climb Kala Patthar at dawn for the most spectacular sunrise views.
 At 3,440 meters, this busy Sherpa town serves as the primary entry point to the Everest region.
-It features shops, lodges, cafes, and even a museum dedicated to altitude acclimatisation.
-An excellent fusion of modernity and tradition.
+It features shops, lodges, cafes, and even a museum dedicated to altitude acclimatization.
+This area features an excellent fusion of modernity and tradition.

 Namche Bazaar